 The applicability of numerous environmental laws to our manufacturing facilities could cause us to incur material costs and liabilities.
 We are subject to federal, state, and local environmental, safety and health laws and regulations concerning, among other things, emissions to the air, discharges to land and water, climate changes and the generation, handling, treatment and disposal of hazardous waste and other materials.
 Under certain environmental laws, we can be held strictly liable for hazardous substance contamination of any real property we have ever owned, operated or used as a disposal site.
 We are also required to maintain various environmental permits and licenses, many of which require periodic modification and renewal.
 Our operations entail the risk of violations of those laws and regulations, and we cannot assure you that we have been or will be at all times in compliance with all of these requirements.
 In addition, these requirements and their enforcement may become more stringent in the future.
 Although we cannot predict the ultimate cost of compliance with any such requirements, the costs could be material.
-Non-compliance could subject us to material liabilities, such as government fines, third-party lawsuits or the suspension of non-compliant operations.
-We also may be required to make significant site or operational modifications as substantial cost.
+Non-compliance could subject us to material liabilities, such as government fines, third-party lawsuits or the suspension of noncompliant operations.
+We also may be required to make significant site or operational modifications at substantial cost.
 Future developments also could restrict or eliminate the use of or require us to make modifications to our products, which could have a significant negative impact on our results of operations and cash flows.
-At any given time, we are involved in claims, litigation, administrative proceedings and investigations of various types involving potential environmental liabilities, will not have a material adverse effect on our results of operations or cash flows.
+At any given time, we are involved in claims, litigation, administrative proceedings and investigations of various types involving potential environmental liabilities, including cleanup costs associated with hazardous waste disposal sites at our facilities.
+We cannot assure you that the resolution of these environmental matters will not have a material adverse effect on our results of operations or cash flows.
 The ultimate costs and timing of environmental liabilities are difficult to predict.
 Liability under environmental laws relating to contaminated sites can be imposed retroactively and on a joint and several basis.
 We could incur significant costs, including cleanup costs, civil or criminal fines and sanctions and third-party claims, as a result of past or future violations of, or liabilities under, environmental laws.
 For additional information related to environmental matters, see Note 5 to the Consolidated Financial Statements.